Key Stage 4 Options

 “Informed Choices” concludes with a section listing typical entry requirements for degree courses.
 It does this in terms of compulsory and recommended ‘A’ Level qualifications.
 Students interested in applying for courses at university should take time now to look the entry requirements of different degree courses to satisfy themselves of the appropriateness of their Key Stage 4 choices.

-In 2011, the government announced a qualification called The English Baccalaureate (or E-Bacc for short).
-This is not a stand-alone qualification, but an award given to students who achieve a grade ‘C’ or above in a minimum of 5 subjects, which must include all of the following:
+In 2011 the government introduced a qualification called The English Baccalaureate (or EBacc for short).
+This is not a stand-alone qualification, but an award given to students who achieve a grade 5 or above in a minimum of 5 subjects, which must include all of the following:

 - A Science (which can include Computer Science)

 - A Humanity (either History or Geography only)